Palmetto Innovation Center

 4. Click the "New file" button in the upper right.

-5. Select the .css Style content option, name the file main all lowercase, then click the "Create file" button.
+5. Select the .css style content option, name the file main in all lowercase, then click the "Create file" button.

-6. Click the Edit file button over on the upper right.
+6. Click the Edit file button in the upper right.

 8. Save the main.css file.

-Hint: press the ctrl + s keys for a shortcut to saving files.
+Hint: Press Ctrl + S for a shortcut to save files.

 Create the main.js File

-1. In W3spaces, we are currently working in the css directory and need to move back up to the root level.
-To do this, click your website name in the breadcrumb navigation at the top of the table.
+1. In W3spaces, we are currently in the css directory and need to go back up to the root level.
+Click your website name in the breadcrumb navigation at the top of the table.

 2. Click the New folder button in the upper right.

-3. Name the folder js all lowercase then click the "Create folder" button.
+3. Name the folder js in all lowercase, then click the "Create folder" button.

 4. Click to open the js folder.